IvessJohn/django-contact-list/README.md

 ### A contact list app made by [Ivan "John Ivess" Shyika](https://www.youtube.com/c/JohnIvess).

 ## Functionality:
-- Register and log into individual accounts, each with its own list of contacts
+- Register and log into accounts, each with its own list of contacts
 - Add and remove contacts
 - Edit information of already existing contacts